ToyNet

 Test the Service

-Visit testing documentation to learn how to unit test, run manual tests in development, and query SQLite files.
+Visit to learn how to unit test, run manual tests in development, and query SQLite files.